bsafdi/GCE-2FIG/docs/README.md

                 total_res += cosbval * integral
 ```

 Above, `i_ell` is the index over longitude, `i_b` is the index of latitude, and `l` is the index over the $s$ bins.
 In the first few lines we simply update the new values for `b` and `ell` and their cosines.
 We then see if these values of `b` and `ell` are masked.
-The statment `if incl > 0:` looks to see if we are too far away from the GC, such that we will completely miss the bulge.
+The statement `if incl > 0:` looks to see if we are too far away from the GC, such that we will completely miss the bulge.
 This is relevant given the finite extent of the bulge, but this step is not needed for the disk contribution.
 Then, we begin looping over the `s` integral, through the index `l`.
 First, we find the true limits of the flux integral, given that fact that the luminosity function is cut off at `Lmin` and `Lmax`.
 Then, we perform the integral over `L` to get `pref_L`.
 The quantity `integral` contains both the integral over `s` and the integral over `L`.

 Finally, we return